ethdebug/solidity-data-representation/src/types.md

 section](#user-content-types-overview-overview-of-the-types-multivalue-types) about mappings in structs).
 The key type for a mapping must be an elementary type, which means either:

-1. A value type other than an `enum` type, or
+1. Either a value type or a `contract` type, or
 2. One of `string` or `bytes`.

 Observe that elementary types may all be meaningfully converted to a string of